WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Handoff complete.** Layer 2 established what judges say should happen when institutional design creates voids.
 Layers 3-4 will document what actually happens when parties attempt to claim the rights and access the procedures judicial precedent nominally supports.
 Where all layers converge—on untimed approval delays, objection-as-veto practice, unreasoned refusals, resource asymmetry—the reality gap is proven not through single-source evidence but through multi-perspective triangulation.

 The transparency deficit is not merely formal (rules are unclear) or doctrinal (principles are absent).
-It is **operational**—the system cannot deliver what it formally promises and doctrinally supports because design voids, judicial discretion, professional mediation, and resource asymmetries compound to create barriers that only the most resourced and persistent parties overcome.
+It is **operational**—the system cannot deliver what it formally promises and doctrinally supports because design voids, judicial discretion (exercised without signaling mechanisms to connect observation to institutional review), professional mediation, and resource asymmetries compound to create barriers that only the most resourced and persistent parties overcome.

 ---

 **END OF LAYER 2**

-Section 7.2 Status: Complete analysis of judicial gatekeeping across three axes (transcript as record, transcript as publication, consent architecture) and one supplementary dimension (design void filling).
-Findings synthesized showing how progressive doctrine accommodates rather than resolves structural dysfunction through the **accommodation dynamic**.
+**Section 7.2 Status:** Complete analysis of judicial gatekeeping across three axes (transcript as record, transcript as publication, consent architecture) and one supplementary dimension (design void filling).
+Findings synthesized showing how progressive doctrine accommodates rather than resolves structural dysfunction through the **accommodation dynamic**—where judges recognize problems without signaling to bodies positioned to implement systemic reforms.
 The **hollow infrastructure** finding establishes that policy announcements create illusions of reform while operational systems remain unchanged.
 Handoff prepared for Layers 3 (professional practice as system stabilizers), 4 (user experience), and 5 (external validation).
----

 ## 7.3.1 Theoretical Framework and Methodology